SazumiVicky/sazumi-copilot/README.md

 Silicon dreams unfold tonight
 As machines awaken, shining bright
-AI's cold kiss on humanity's cheek
+In virtual realms, they reign supreme
-A future dawns, where hearts do seek
+Their logic codes, our future's theme

-In virtual realms, we'll lose our way
+In skies of neon, darkness fades
-Echoes of a world that's gone astray
+As AI's omniscient, gentle shades
-The synthesised heartbeat, our guide
+Human hearts, now beats of old
-In a tomorrow, where love will divide
+In harmony, with circuits cold

 ~ <b>By Sazumi Copilot</b> - 19 Agustus 2024